Witness: Missing geologist was acting erratically before disappearance

 Still , the circumstances surrounding the man’s disappearance remain “suspicious”, Mr McGrath told The Independent.

 Despite widespread searches by air and foot, Mr Robinson’s vehicle was not found until nearly a month later.
-The airbags were deployed, it was tipped on its side at the bottom of a ravine and not only were the geologist’s clothes, wallet and keys found at the scene, but also the clothes he was last seen wearing.
+The airbags were deployed, it was tipped on its side at the bottom of a ravine and not only were the geologist’s phone, wallet and keys found at the scene, but also the clothes he was last seen wearing.

-Mr McGrath – who specialises in accident investigations – said that evidence from the vehicle bafflingly shows that it crashed, the airbags deployed, then it drove another 11 miles and was involved in another crash.
+Mr McGrath – who specialises in accident investigations – said that evidence from the vehicle strangely shows that it crashed, the airbags deployed, then it drove another 11 miles and was involved in another crash.

 “We definitely have something suspicious here,” he told The Independent.
 “I don’t know if we have a crime or not, but we have enough suspicion to actually have a full investigation going on this.”

-A spokeswoman for the Buckeye Policed Department on Wednesday said that the missing persons case remained open, but Mr Robinson’s family and Mr McGrath have taken issue with the way it’s being handled.
+A spokeswoman for the Buckeye Police Department on Wednesday said that the missing persons case remained open, but Mr Robinson’s family and Mr McGrath have taken issue with the way it’s being handled.

 “At minimum, we have an endangered missing persons case,” Mr McGrath told The Independent.
 “If he’s not right in his head and he just kind of wanders off, that could be a problem.”